In the latest episode of the Driving Instructor Masterclass, we're taking a look at the manoeuvre - pull up on the right and reverse!

 - Accuracy – make sure you have good road position

-- Observation – Don’t forget your MSM routine - Mirror, Signal, Manoeuvre!
+- Observation – Don’t forget your routine - Mirror, Signal, Manoeuvre or Look Tell Do!

 When your examiner asks you to perform the manoeuvre, you will be asked to pull up on the right when it is safe to do so.
 The examiner will have chosen a specific location for you to do this manoeuvre and will make sure that you have no restrictions in your way, such as not enough space, or double yellow lines.